Parkes, New South Wales: Climate

 Parkes has a subtropical climate, with significant temperature variations between summer and winter.
-Under the Köppen climate classification, Parkes lies in the transitional zone between humid subtropical (Cfa) and semi-arid (Bsk) climates.
+Under the Köppen climate classification, Parkes lies in the transitional zone between humid subtropical (Cfa) and cold semi-arid (Bsk) climates.
 Summer maximum temperatures average out at 32 °C, however frequently reach 40 °C each year.
 Winters are cool and partly cloudy, with cold fronts bringing periods of light, misty rain with low maximum temperatures, and rarely even snow.
 Rainfall in spring and summer usually falls as thunderstorms, with an annual average of 587.5 mm of rainfall.
 Extreme temperatures have ranged from -4.2 to 45.5 °C. Parkes is considerably sunny, having around 135.0 clear days annually.